hanane-issa/python-crash-course/Module_5/data_visualization_v2.md

 ```
 stroke_numerical = stroke_data.select_dtypes(include=['float64'])
 ```
-We are selecting columns that with the data type being a 'float', which is a real number with a decimal point.
+We are selecting columns that have the data type being a 'float', which is a real number with a decimal point.
 The other columns contain categorical data represented as an 'object' or 'int64', so we will exclude them.
 We use the function that comes with a `pandas` dataframe object `select_dtypes()` to select only `float64`.

 Next, we will use another `pandas` dataframe object function `corr()`.
-It will compute the pairwise correlation between the the columns that are in the dataframe.
+It will compute the pairwise correlation between the columns that are in the dataframe.
 If you want more information about `corr()`, please visit the [Pandas](https://pandas.pydata.org/docs/index.html).
 We will leave every argument as default and get the pearson correlations:

 ```
 correlations_df = stroke_numerical.corr()